fatherlinux/container-internals-lab/docs/lab-setup.md

 # lessons learned
 1. Running a 3 master, 3 node OpenShift environment requires an external haproxy and storage node for the registry
 2. The storage node must be RHEL
-3. Testing to see if the external haproxy can be Atomiic Host.
-Could not find that information in the docs.
+3. The haproxy node for the masters must be on RHEL.
+Could not find that information in the docs
+4. hostnamectl overwrites /etc/resolve.conf configuration (not sure why)

 # Atomic Tools Container